trulyspinach/unity-countdown/README.md

 **Always reminds you how important time is!**

 ![Timer](https://github.com/trulyspinach/unity-countdown/blob/master/images/timer.png)
+**You have a Unity Pro with beautiful dark theme?
+Don't worry dark theme is also supported!**

 Have you ever attend a Hackathon or GameJam event with Unity?

 Use this plugin to keep your time count!

 ## Usage
 ### Install